-- Place 10 inch cast iron skillet over medium low heat and melt the butter for the filling.
+- Preheat a 10 inch cast iron skillet over medium low heat and melt the butter for the filling.

 - Once the butter is melted, whisk in brown sugar, cinnamon and salt.

-- Pour the butter mixture into the mixing bowl containing the apples and toss until apples are coated.
+- Pour the butter mixture over the apples in the mixing bowl and toss until the apples are well coated.

-- Add the apples and butter back into the skillet and turn the heat up to medium.
-Continuously stir while it cooks for 5 minutes, until apples begin to soften.
+- Add the apples and butter mixture back into the skillet and turn the heat up to medium.
+Stir occasionally while it cooks for 5 minutes, until the apples begin to soften.
 Remove the pan from the heat, but keep the apple mixture in it.

 - After the apples are partially cooked, cut the 5 tablespoons of butter into 5 separate pieces.

-- Top the apples in the skillet with the topping evenly and place in the oven.
-Sprinkle cinnamon on top.
+- Top the apples in the skillet with the topping evenly and sprinkle on the cinnamon.
+Place in the oven.

-- Bake for 35-40 minutes, until apples are tender and topping is crunchy.
+- Cook for 35-40 minutes, until the apples are tender, slightly bubbling and the topping is crunchy.